Parsa-Sedigh/mastering-postgres-francis/3-advanced-data-types.md

 ```

 ## 30.-Generated-columns
+Very good for papering over messy data model and data.

+Great for extracting parts of data like json.

 In the process of developing your schema, business requirements will change, dbs will change probably, tight deadlines,
 your knowledge can change.
 It's ok to adjust the data model.